Harold Washington Library

 The Harold Washington Library Center is the central library for the Chicago Public Library System.
-It is located just south of the Loop 'L', at 400 S. State Street in Chicago, in the U.S. state of Illinois.
+It is located just south of the Loop 'L', at 400 South State Street in Chicago, in the U.S. state of Illinois.
 It is a full-service library and is ADA compliant.
-As with all libraries in the Chicago Public Library system, it has free Wi-Fi internet service.
+Opened in 1991, it functionally replaced (after more than a decade) the city's 19th-century central library.
 The building contains approximately 756000 sqft of work space.
-The total square footage is approximately 972000 sqft including the rooftop winter-garden penthouse.
+The total square footage is approximately 972000 sqft including the rooftop winter-garden event space.
 It is named in honor of Mayor Harold Washington.